Frequently Asked Questions

 What is the PROVENIQ Foundation?

-The PROVENIQ Foundation is a West Virginia nonprofit corporation organized exclusively for charitable, educational, and scientific purposes under Section 501(c)(3) of the Internal Revenue Code.
+The PROVENIQ Foundation is a West Virginia nonprofit corporation organized exclusively for charitable, educational, and scientific purposes.
+Our 501(c)(3) application has been submitted and is pending IRS approval.
 Our mission is to advance public understanding of verification systems and support charitable activities that reduce information asymmetry.

 Is the Foundation a 501(c)(3) organization?